-A Responsible Digital Footprint
+A Responsible Social Media Footprint

 When families talk about digital technologies, kids are in a better position to use them appropriately.
 But it can’t be a one-and-done discussion.
 Kids grow up fast, and technology changes even faster.
 Families should have ongoing conversations around online safety so that kids can become responsible digital citizens.
 Bark can help you start the conversation.

 In addition to Google Docs, Bark monitors texts, chat, email, YouTube, and 24+ social media platforms for issues that parents might need to know about.
 Our technology detects signs of cyberbullying, sexting, depression, suicidal ideation, threats of violence, and more.
 Most of the time, parents aren’t even aware there’s an issue until Bark sends them an alert.
 These are opportunities for parents to offer help and guidance to their kids when they are struggling, and help them become more aware of the consequences of their social media footprint.
 Bark is an essential tool for parenting in the digital age.
 Sign up today for a free, one-week trial.